 At the final stage of study students will have to pursue a traditional research dissertation in order to complete the programme.

-3 good reasons to study International Commercial Law at Salford:
+3 good reasons to study International Commercial Law:

 - Offers the highly prestigious Master’s of Laws qualification